 • 35% of the members are asset based carriers (truck, rail, air, ocean, intermodal)

 • 30% are non-asset based logistics and 3PL companies

-• 20% are technology providers, including other TMS providers, telematics providers, and other technology products
+• 20% are technology providers, including other TMS providers, telematics providers, and other echnology products

 Ken Craig says the mission to educate people about blockchain remains important.
 It’s a complex technology, and people are quick to label it as something that it really isn’t.
 Still others, by contrast, think it’s a solution when it’s not even necessary.
 There’s plenty of ways to use your data that doesn’t need to be immutable and encrypted, for instance.
 “It’s perfect for food traceability and pharmaceuticals,” he adds.

 Whether it’s working on open-source protocols for blockchain solutions, or developing programs for open integrating for software solutions up and down the supply chain, McLeod’s User Conference 2018 showcases some of the finest and most elegant tech solutions available today.